molo-pl/runelite-plugins/README.md

 # Last Seen Online

-Allows you to check when was the last time you've seen your friends online.
+Allows you to track when was the last time you've seen your friends play.

 ![Screenshot](screenshot.png)